Photo Credit: Jason Rothery

 There are many ways for people to get involved in helping conserve and protect our unique environment.

-In addition to the numerous community groups that focus on a range of environmental issues, residents are able to actively participate in Council-supported programs:
+In addition to the numerous community groups that focus on a range of environmental issues, residents are also able to actively participate in activities funded through the Environment Levy.

 A program that integrates the community with the management of bushland.
 Members of the community are welcome to play an active role in bushland rehabilitation and assist Council with management issues related to the reserves.